 Approximate Driving Time = 5-6 hrs (This service is on a private basis.)

-In Marrakesh, today will be devoted to a private guided visit of the Marrakesh Medina.
-Our head guide in the region will meet you in the riad to discuss what you might be most interested in seeing and doing.
+Today in Marrakesh, your time will be devoted to a private guided visit of the Marrakesh Medina.
+A local head guide from the region will meet you at your riad at 9:30 am this morning to discuss what you might be most interested in seeing and doing.
 You can explore the Saadian tombs, Bahia Palace, Ali Ben Youssef Koranic School, and walk through the various souks.
-Lunch is included on the tour today.
+Admire the bright colors, and breath in the aromas along the way!
+Lunch will be included on your excursion today, before you return to your hotel around 3:30 pm.
 (This service is on a private basis.)

-This is the maze of shops, street performers, smoky haze, foreign spices and street vendors that Morocco is known for.
-This is the quintessential Moroccan travel experience.
-The imperial cities all have their own medinas, but foreigners know about Marrakesh's version for a reason.
-Where berber tribes once traded their gold and ivory, vendors now sell trinkets to tourists, but the atmosphere remains the same as it has been for centuries.
-The churning of commerce can be felt here like in no other place, and the result is pretty magical.
+Marrakesh represents the maze of shops, entertaining street performers, exotic foreign spices and hard working street vendors, that Morocco is known for.
+Marrakesh welcomes the quintessential Moroccan travel experience.
+Each of the imperial cities have their own medinas, but there is a reason that foreigners know about the Marrakesh Medina best.
+Where berber tribes once traded their gold and ivory, vendors now sell trinkets to tourists, in a world where the atmosphere has remained the same for centuries.
+The churning of commerce is thriving more than ever, and the result is quite magical.

 Today, you can do any last minute shopping or sightseeing before heading to Casablanca at your convenience.